 - Overall acute respiratory illness activity level in Chicago remains Low.
-Flu activity remains Moderate and COVID-19 and RSV activity remain Low. - ED visits, hospitalizations, and ICU admissions for flu, RSV, and COVID-19 continue to decrease across nearly all age groups. - The percentage of specimens that tested positive for flu continues to decrease from a peak of 23% in January.
-Detections of flu B have continued to increase and represented 55% of all reported flu detections last week.
-Among flu A specimens that were subtyped for the week 63% were H1N1.
+Flu activity has decreased from Moderate to Low, and COVID-19 and RSV activity remain Low. - ED visits, hospitalizations, and ICU admissions for flu, RSV, and COVID-19 continue to decrease across nearly all age groups.
+ED visits and hospital admissions for COVID-19 have increased slightly for the age group 0-4. - The percentage of specimens that tested positive for flu continues to decrease from a peak of 23% in January.
+Detections of flu B have continued to increase and represent 73.1% of all reported flu detections last week.
+Among flu A specimens that were subtyped for the week 71% were H1N1.
 Test positivity for RSV has been decreasing since mid-December and continues to decrease.
-Test positivity for COVID-19 decreased from the previous week. - Compared to baseline concentrations, the overall wastewater concentration for flu A and RSV decreased from high to moderate, flu B increased from low to moderate, and COVID-19 remains low.
+Test positivity for COVID-19 decreased from the previous week. - compared to baseline concentrations, the overall concentrations for flu A, flu B, and RSV remain moderate; COVID-19 concentration remains low.
 It is possible that even as clinical surveillance indicators (e.g., ED visits and hospitalizations) decrease, wastewater data may fluctuate for longer and decrease over an extended period of time because of the persistence of viral shedding from infected persons and/or in wastewater systems. - The CDC has issued interim estimates of 2024-25 Seasonal Influenza Vaccine Effectiveness (VE) and 2024-25 COVID-19 VE, which suggest that this season's influenza and COVID-19 vaccines were effective in preventing medically-attended illness, including hospitalization, in the US.
 It's not too late to get vaccinated! - Flu and COVID-19 vaccine coverage across the city remain low.
 See CDPH's Mid-Season Seasonal Respiratory Vaccine Coverage Report for more details. - For information on the national bird flu outbreak and local guidance see: the CDPH H5N1 Bird Flu webpage and CDPH HAN: Flu Page for clinicians.